billygphillips/cefr-graded-reader/README.md

 | 5 | B1 | 16% | 58% | 23% |
 | 6 | C1 | 20% | 33% | 43% |

 B2 probability averaged 21% and never exceeded 32%.
-This may reflect thin B2 representation in the training data, the classifier's domain mismatch with fiction, or a genuine property of B2 --- it is defined more by what a learner *can do* (understand main ideas of complex text, interact with fluency) than by clear surface-level text features that distinguish it from B1 or C1.
+On expert review, the B2-targeted prose leans toward C1 complexity, suggesting the generator is genuinely overshooting.
+But the CaLM paper (Malik et al., 2024) explicitly flags adjacent-level ambiguity as inherent to the task: there is very little confusion between distant levels (A1 vs C2) but substantial uncertainty between neighbouring ones.
+B2 may be especially hard because it is defined more by what a learner *can do* (understand main ideas of complex text, interact with fluency) than by clear surface-level text features that distinguish it from B1 or C1.

 ### 5. Self-correction can drift vocabulary upward